 The use and generation of electricity in the UK is changing.
-We want to help shape the future and be prepared for the challenges it brings.
+Our strategy is to help shape the future and so be prepared for the challenges it brings.
 To deliver our 2023 vision, our network and our organisation need to evolve and adapt.